Blog

 Currently, designers are often required to help AI be successful in the design process.
 Designers often give AI feedback when it makes mistakes or helps guide it when it can't figure something out on its own.

 However, as time passes, AI will have an easier time understanding how humans think and what they want.
-There won’t be a need for designers to work with them anymore.
-Designers will need to focus their efforts on user research and insights instead of design execution if this happens — just like what’s happening in other fields right now.
+Designers will need to focus their efforts on user research and insights instead of design execution.

 The implications of AI on UX design

 Designing applications that rely heavily on AI is different than designing for more human-powered apps.
-This difference makes it more difficult to predict what will happen as more companies adopt machine learning (ML) and artificial intelligence (AI).
 For example, the design of some user interface (UI) elements can be replaced with voice commands, as asking an intelligent machine to do your work replaces the need to press and tap to get things done.

 What can't AI do better than humans yet?